JThh/anon-SEP/README.md

 We retrieve saved model hidden states on two token positions (TBG, SLT) with which we train linear probes to predict model semantic uncertainty and further predict correctness.

-See [this notebook](./semantic_entropy_probes/latent-probe.ipynb) for step-by-step guide on training SEPs, which also contains handy tools for data loading, visualizations, and computing baselines.
+See [this notebook](./semantic_entropy_probes/train-latent-probe.ipynb) for step-by-step guide on training SEPs, which also contains handy tools for data loading, visualizations, and computing baselines.

 ## Codebase
 ### Repository Structure

-* Code to generate the semantic entropy is contained in the semantic uncertainty folder, and adapted from the repo for [semantic uncertainty](https://github.com/jlko/semantic_uncertainty).
+* Code to generate the semantic entropy is contained in the semantic uncertainty folder.
 With in this, a standard SE generation run executes the following three scripts in order:

     1. `generate_answers.py`: Sample responses (and their likelihods/hidden states) from the models for the questions.
     2. `compute_uncertainties.py`: Compute uncertainty metrics given responses.